tomnz/rocketchat-ansible-docker/README.md

 - Provision Ansible:
   - `ansible-playbook -v -i hosts.yml playbook.yml --extra-vars "{\"rocketchat_domain\": \"${ROCKETCHAT_DOMAIN}\"}"`

+## Backups

+RocketChat keeps its state completely inside of Mongo, which means a reliable backup and restore option for the core Mongo database is sufficient for recovery.
+The Ansible configuration establishes a cron to take hourly backups of the relevant data.

+Data is stored using `mongodump --oplog --gzip` and saved to `/data/docker/mongo/dump/`.

+Restore from a backup file can be performed using `mongorestore --oplogReplay`.

 ## Testing with Vagrant

 Test the configuration (both initial setup, and further updates) locally using [Vagrant](https://www.vagrantup.com/).